RUL 05.67.603 – College of Natural Resources Contract, Reappointment, Promotion and Tenure Standards and Procedures

 Outstanding research should reflect intellectual curiosity, creativity, a high level of scientific integrity and impact.
 Advising and training undergraduate and graduate students are integral parts of research activity.
 Relevant examples of scholarly activity to be included are listed here.

-The scholarship of extension and outreach requires that faculty members be constantly evaluating their extension programs, developing or improving methods of technology transfer, learning from the results of their on-the-ground work, and reporting these outcomes through pertinent scholarly avenues.
+The scholarship of extension and engagement requires that faculty members be constantly evaluating their outreach programs, developing or improving methods of technology transfer, learning from the results of their on-the-ground work, and reporting these outcomes through pertinent scholarly avenues.

-Several attributes are critical to be an outstanding extension or outreach specialist.
+Several attributes are critical to be outstanding in extension and engagement.
 These include a demonstrated interest in meeting the needs of clientele groups, practical experience in the area of expertise, knowledge of the field, creativity, communication skills, and evidence of positive impact.
-Evidence demonstrating this impact could include evidence of the scope and impact of dissemination efforts that were developed (e.g., websites, blogs, online tools), recognition and awards, or evidence of the scope and impact of dissemination efforts.
+Evidence demonstrating this impact could include evidence of the scope and impact of dissemination efforts that were developed (e.g., websites, blogs, online tools), recognition and awards.
 A template and example of how to structure the extension and engagement section of the dossier is listed here.

 Internal peers can be most helpful in reviewing annual plans of work and assessing their creativity and likely impact.
-External extension or outreach peers can help evaluate the creativity demonstrated by the person in terms of his or her knowledge of the field, and level of communication skills.
+External peers with extension and engagement experience can help evaluate the creativity demonstrated by the person in terms of their knowledge of the field, and level of communication skills.

 3.4 Service

 Service is essential to the proper functioning of NC State.
 Without the active participation of faculty in governance and other activities, NC State cannot adapt to the ever-changing needs of students, the community, and society.
 The strength of the institution relies heavily on the commitment of faculty to act as a community of interdependent members rather than as a body of independent individuals.
-Service is not simply an individual goal, but an opportunity to shape and advance the mission and goals of the College of Natural Resources and NC State.
+Service is not simply an individual goal, but an opportunity to shape and advance the mission and goals of CNR and NC State.

-Based on the Statement of Faculty Responsibilities and the general standards in Sections 3, the faculty member is expected to demonstrate recognized ability and potential for distinction in the realm of responsibility that they have assigned effort, Teaching and Mentoring of Undergraduate and Graduate Students, Discovery of Knowledge through Discipline-Guided Inquiry, Extension and Engagement with Constituencies Outside the University, Creative Artistry and Literature, Technological and Managerial Innovation and Service in Professional Societies and within the University.
+Based on the SFR and the general standards in Section 3, the faculty member is expected to demonstrate recognized ability and potential for distinction in the realms of responsibility for which they have assigned effort.
 They are expected to also show progress toward being promoted to associate professor and promise of future success in supporting the mission and needs of the college and university.
 The trajectory of tenure-track assistant professors should indicate progress towards tenure.

-Based on the Statement of Faculty Responsibilities and the general principles in Section 3, the candidate is expected to have established a record of distinguished achievement in their area of expertise.
-They are to have established an excellent reputation among their peers, be known as an expert in their field, and should either have a national or international reputation or have made demonstrable and substantive contributions to their program’s national or international reputation.
-That is, they should have contributed cumulative outstanding leadership to the national or international reputation of the program rather than an individual’s reputation, and be recognized as an expert in their field.
+Based on the SFR and the general principles in Section 3, the candidate is expected to have established a record of distinguished achievement in their area of expertise.
 Cumulative outstanding leadership within the university, over an extended number of years, which contributes to the national or international recognition of university programs, may be more heavily weighted than a faculty member’s individual national or international recognition and reputation.
-Finally, they are expected to show sustained and demonstrated effective leadership, particularly in the areas outlined in the Statement of Faculty Responsibilities and demonstrated leadership for service both on campus and to the profession.
+Finally, the candidate is expected to show sustained and demonstrated effective leadership, particularly in the areas outlined in the SFR and demonstrated leadership for service both on campus and to the profession.
 In addition, their efforts must support the college and university mission.

-Although the same standards in each of the realms of faculty responsibility apply to professional faculty, most professional faculty have the majority of their effort focused in one realm.
+7.2.
+Although the same standards in each of the realms of faculty responsibility apply to professional track faculty, most professional track faculty have the majority of their effort focused in one realm.
 This should be considered in deliberations and in selecting peers to serve as external reviewers.
 For example, if an assistant teaching professor is being considered for a promotion, selecting external reviewers who can effectively evaluate and describe the quality, effectiveness and impact of the candidate’s teaching will be important.
-For specific guidance on external evaluations, see Reg 05.20.05 .
+For specific guidance on external evaluations, see REG 05.20.05 – Consultation and Written Assessments, Recommendations and Responses in RPT review.

 8. Procedures